S.L. Shneiderman: Early life and career

 The couple moved to Paris in 1933, where he worked as a journalist and correspondent for various Polish and Yiddish daily newspapers.
 Under the influence of Egon Erwin Kisch, Shneiderman began to write prose.
 He published his first volume of reportages, Zvishn Nalewkes un Eifel-Turm (English: Between Nalewsky and the Eiffel Tower) in 1935, with a foreword by Kisch, and in Polish Od Nalewek do Wieży Eiffla in 1936.

 Between 1936 and 1938, Shneiderman reported on the Spanish Civil War and anti-fascist politics in Yiddish.
 He published his reportages in Krig in Shpanyen: Hinterland (English: The War in the Spanish Hinterland) in 1938, including his brother-in-law Chim’s photographs of the conflict.
 Some of the pieces Shneiderman published on the Spanish Civil war were later translated into Hebrew in Mandatory Palestine.
 His coverage earned him the moniker as the “first Yiddish war reporter.”
-Translations recently appeared in Polish in 2021 and in Spanish in 2023.
+Translations recently appeared in Polish in 2021, in Spanish in 2023, and in English in 2024.

 After the collapse of the Spanish Republic in 1939, Shneiderman spent six months in South Africa as part of a lecture tour, where he considered taking a permanent editorship for the Yiddish newspaper Afrikaner idishe tsaytung (English: African Jewish newspaper) in Johannesburg.
 Deciding to return to Paris, he stopped and visited Mandatory Palestine (later Israel) for the first time.
 Amid news of increasing German aggression in Central-Eastern Europe, S.L.
 Shneiderman and Eileen immigrated to the United States with their young daughter, Helen, in February 1940.
 After a six-day journey aboard the liner S. S. Manhattan and a week on Ellis Island, they arrived in New York City.